-5 CSR 20-400.440 Procedures and Standards for Approval and Accreditation of Professional Education Programs in Missouri to the public for inspection and copying at no more than the actual cost of reproduction.
-This note applies only to the reference material.
-The entire text of the rule is printed here.
+5 CSR 20-400.440 Procedures and Standards for Approval and Accreditation of Professional Education Programs in Missouri

 PURPOSE: The State Board of Education is authorized to grant certificates of license to be a professional educator in any of the public schools of the state and establish requirements and qualifications for those certificates.
 This rule provides procedures and standards for approval and accreditation of educator preparation programs in Missouri.